Ever wonder what the average tax refund is? Wonder no more because the IRS publishes statistics every week!

-I've been watching the average tax refund statistic for years, ever since the Bargaineering days, and it's always been around $3,000.
+I’ve been watching the average tax refund statistic for years and it’s always settled around $3,000.

 Historical Average Refund Amounts

-The average refund rate tends to fall as we near tax day (it was $2,878 as of 3/31).
+The average refund rate tends to fall as we near tax day (April 15th normally) and keep drifting down.
 The folks due a refund want to file as early as possible.
 The folks who owe taxes are going to wait with the procrastinators.
-Since the average comes from late March, it's likely not going to move too far away from that $3,031 figure.
+This year will be different but since there were no major tax law changes, it’ll probably be similar.

 How does this compare to previous years?